DigitalTwinWeb/dtwa.org/2022-02-02-invitation-to-constitutive-meeting.md

-## Invitation to the constitutive meeting of Digital twin Web Association
+## Invitation to the constitutive meeting of Digital Twin Web Association

 *2 February 2022 by Juuso Autiosalo*